NVIDIA/NVFlare/docs/glossary.rst

 Peer Context
 ============
-The :ref:`Peer Context <peer_context>` is the contextual information of the message sender that is sent in addtion to the regular payload of the message when the FL server and clients communicate with each other.
+The :ref:`Peer Context <peer_context>` is the contextual information of the message sender that is sent in addtion to the regular payload of the message when the FL parties communicate with each other.

 Persistor
 =========